aidadatahub/aidadatahub.github.io/preview/data-science-platform/index.md

 ---
 title: Data Science Platform
-description: A home for your research in data driven precision health.
+description: A home for your data driven precision health research.
 layout: overhaul
 ---
 Our data science platform offers a home for your research.
 Our customers include researchers, innovators, caregivers and user communitites of national significance.